Inferring the paleo-longitude directly from the paleo-geomagnetic data: Introduction

 To obtain the paleo-longitude of the continents, many methods other than paleo-magnetism were developed, and different reference frames were constructed.
 Some authors established the hot spots absolute plate motion reference frame (e.g., M$\ddot{u}$ller et al., 1993; O' Neill et al., 2005; Torsvik et al., 2008a; Doubrovine et al., 2012), for the motion of the lithospheric plates may be reflected by the track geometry of the hot spots (Morgan, 1971).
 A global hybrid reference frame, by correlating large igneous provinces and deep mantle heterogeneities at the core-mantle boundary, was established by Torsvik et al. (2008b).
 This reference frame assumed zero longitudinal motion of Africa before 100 Ma.
 By modeling of plume motions, these reference frames provided compatible reconstructions of plates with geologic and geophysical data (e.g., Doubrovine et al., 2012).
 Besides, van der Meer et al. (2010) linked the lower mantle slab remnants with the global orogenic belts reconstructions, and established a sinking slab remnant reference frame.
 This reference frame assumed a vertical slab sinking at an average rate of $12\pm3$mm/yr.

 On the other hand, researchers attempted to estimate paleo-longitude from the data associated with paleo-magnetism, especially the data of polar wander path (PWP).
-For example, Mitchell et al. (2012) traced the moving trajectory of supercontinents centers in the deep geologic history and presented a true PWP derived reference frame, in which they assumed the stable geoid highs.
+For example, Mitchell et al. (2012) traced the moving trajectory of supercontinents centers in the deep geologic history and presented a true PWP derived reference frame, in which they assumed the geoid highs are stable.
 Wu and Kravchinsky (2014) and Wu et al. (2015) presented a synthesized method to derive paleo-longitude by geometrically parametrizing apparent PWP.
 The method restores the absolute motion history for the reference geometries from the Euler parameters extracted from the apparent PWPs.
 In this method, a paleo-colatitude correction to the reconstructions was introduced in order to keep the restored paleo-latitudes compatible with the paleo-magnetic prediction.

 Although based on different assumptions, these work above are helpful to estimate the paleo-position of the continents, and to understand how the fragments of the outer shell of the Earth have moved relative to a reference system over geological timescales.
-Here we present another alternative method to infer the paleo-longitudes from the usual paleo-magnetic measurements.
+Here we present another alternative approach which we call it scanning method to infer the paleo-longitudes (and simultaneously the paleo-latitudes) from the usual paleo-magnetic measurements.
 The related theory will be given in section \ref{sec2}.
-Because the inferring the paleo-longitude based on this theory is a nonlinear problem, we present a simple approach to solve it.
+Because inferring the paleo-longitude based on this theory is a nonlinear problem, we present a simple approach to solve it.
 Then we test this method with synthesized data, and discuss the error from different sources in the section \ref{sec3}.
-In the section \ref{sec4} we provide synthetic paleo-longitude for the continents of North America, Eurasia, and India for the last 200 Ma based on the synthetic data; And estimate a reference paleo-longitude for Indo-Asia collision.
-Finally we give a short discussion in the section \ref{sec5} and draw some conclusions in the section \ref{sec6}.
+Finally we give a short discussion in the section \ref{sec4} and draw some conclusions in the section \ref{sec5}.